 Should auld acquaintance be forgot, and never blah blah blah!
 Wrap up the holiday season and wave in the New Year with a big, fat, eco resolution.

 Story by Tobin Hack.
 This article originally appeared in Plenty in December 2007.
-The story was added to MNN.com in December 2009.
+The story was added to MNN.com.